zwin-project/zwin.dev/content/getting_started/installation/en.md

       wayland-protocols
 ```

 It might be a good idea to install applications that work in Zen.
+To complete [Zen walkthrough](/en/getting_started/zen_walkthrough), you need `weston` to start the terminal, so it is highly recommended to install it.

 ```shell
 # Optional